bazelbuild/bazel/site/versions/master/docs/tutorial/app.md

 # Build Mobile Application

-You can use Bazel to build a variety of software outputs, including Linux and Mac OS X applications written in Java, C++ and Objective-C. You can also use Bazel to build software for other platforms or written in other languages.
+You can use Bazel to build a variety of software outputs, including Linux and macOS (OS X) applications written in Java, C++ and Objective-C. You can also use Bazel to build software for other platforms or written in other languages.